 How to Ask Someone to be Your Reference

+It’s always a good idea to bring 2-3 references to your interview, including someone who supervised you.
+Be sure to let your references know so they aren’t surprised if they get a call from the employer!
 If you have the phone number of the person (or people) you would like to ask to be your reference, call or text them to make your request.
 If you don’t, then send an email asking permission to provide their name and contact information to a potential employer.
 You should never give a reference’s contact information without first asking their permission and providing them with the information they need to provide a good reference (ie. The position you’re applying for, the company name and who may be contacting them.)

 If they agree, then you should also ask how they would prefer to be contacted.
 If English is not their first language, are they comfortable to speak by phone or would they prefer to answer questions by email?
 Make sure they also have all of the information about the job you are applying for and its requirements so that they can speak specifically about your skills and how they relate to the job.

 Also, if time zones are a potential obstacle, you need to be the facilitator between your potential employer and your reference to make the connection as easy as possible for both parties.